nus-cs2103-AY2122S1/tp/docs/team/mrmrinal.md

 * **Enhancements to existing features**:
-  * Fix a bug where adding an asset with no remarks did not throw the correct error message.
+  * Fixed a bug where adding an asset with no remarks did not throw the correct error message.
 (PR [#309](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/309))
   * Fixed a bug where list command showed an inaccurate output on the result display.
 (PR [#305](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/305))
   * Wrote additional tests for the Parser class to raise CodeCov percentage from 69-76%.
 (PR [#309](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/309))
   * Wrote additional tests for the PersonAdapter class to raise CodeCov percentage from 62-66%.
 (PR [#85](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/85))
+  * Fixed a bug where the message shown by the result display shows 'All Clients Listed' despite there being no client.
+(PR [#369](https://github.com/AY2122S1-CS2103T-W16-1/tp/pull/369))

 * **Documentation**:
     * User Guide: